waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - One of the NPCs will react to a specific Pokémon's cry.
 (Result: Failed.
 Used Clefable's cry next to the Hiker on 1F and the Rocket Grunt on B2F.
 Dialogue unchanged in both cases.)
     - There is a hidden switch or item on the floor, possibly revealed by the Itemfinder.
 (Result: Failed.
 ITEMFINDER did not respond on B3F.)
     - The Super Nerd's dialogue at 1F (25, 32) has changed.
 (Result: Failed.
 Dialogue unchanged.)
+    - The NPC Melanie in Cerulean City will have new dialogue if the player has a Bulbasaur in the lead of their party.
+(Result: Confirmed.
+Dialogue changed to a single line but did not advance the Copycat quest.)

 # VII.
 Strategic Notes & Future Ideas

+- **Fossil Quest Strategy:** If the Kabuto hypothesis fails, I must broaden my approach beyond 'giving an item/Pokémon'.
+The solution could be an action performed elsewhere that affects the NPCs in Mt.
+Moon.
 - **Agent Utilization:** For complex navigation puzzles, I must remember to use the `multi_stage_navigator` agent to guide exploration instead of relying on manual trial-and-error.
 The agent is designed to suggest the most logical next step.
 - **Tool Maintenance Protocol:** Critical tool flaws must be fixed *immediately* upon discovery.
 Deferring fixes is a critical failure.
 This includes improving tools that provide poor feedback, like the pathfinder.
 - **Future Agent Idea: Exploration Planner:** Create an agent that takes a city name and a list of visited building coordinates, then outputs the next logical building to visit to ensure systematic exploration.
-- **Future Tool Idea: PC Navigator:** Create a tool to automate PC interactions, accounting for its stateful nature.
-This is a high-priority task for the next available turn.
+- **Future Tool Idea: PC Navigator (High Priority):** Create a tool to automate PC interactions.
-    - The NPC Melanie in Cerulean City will have new dialogue if the player has a Bulbasaur in the lead of their party.
-(Result: Failed.
-While new dialogue was triggered, it was a single line that did not advance the Copycat quest.)
+    - **Plan:** The tool must be robust enough to handle the PC's stateful nature.
+It should begin every execution with a 'reset sequence' (e.g., pressing 'B' three times) to return to a known, predictable state (the overworld).
+From there, it can reliably execute a sequence of button presses to navigate menus.
+It will take 'action' (withdraw/deposit) and 'pokemon_name' as parameters.